Sharr (cheese): Production

-Total production of Sharr cheese is about 25 tones per year which is mainly produced in the region of Dragaš from sheep and cow milk.
+Total production of Sharr cheese is about 25 tones per year which is mainly produced in the region of Dragash from sheep and cow milk.
 Main characteristics related to Sharr cheese is availability during all year, quality, saltiness and equal presentation in all regions of Kosovo.
 While mostly produced in private households, the past decade has seen the rise of industrial Sharr cheese manufacturers.
 The majority of these entrepreneurs operate in and around Prizren, such as ABI Industry, a fruit and vegetable processing company which also makes this popular cheese.
 There is no significant difference between the traditional and industrial method of Sharr cheese production.
 The industrial version is made from pasteurized milk which is then fermented.
 Traditionally prepared cheese cannot be eaten until it has thoroughly absorbed the salt and has ripened, while industrially produced cheese is sent to the market after two weeks and can be eaten immediately.
 Veterans in industrial Sharr cheese production are the above-mentioned ABI and another Prizren factory – Sharri – which has been in this business for a decade.

 Sharr cheese is mostly sold across the region of the Western Balkans.
 However, since people from Kosovo live and work in Western Europe – for example in Germany and Switzerland – cheese manufacturers are visiting food fairs in these countries, hoping to enter the Western European markets.